📊 DBI Key Takeaways

 Designer Brands shows a healthy gross margin, but that profitability is not translating into durable earnings power, with operating margin at 2.8% and net margin at just 0.5%.
 Leverage is meaningful relative to a small equity base, interest coverage is thin, and free cash flow is positive but modest, leaving limited room for operating missteps.

-Why Buy Designer Brands Inc. Stock?
-DBI Key Strengths
+Designer Brands Inc. Key Strengths (DBI)

 - Gross margin of 43.9% indicates the core merchandise model still has pricing power and solid product economics